anayahall/are-ps2/README.md

 	git status

 to see which files have been changed.
-Note: you can also use *git diff* to see exactly what has changed in those files.
+Note: you can also use `git diff` to see exactly what has changed in those files.

-Then **add** those files:
+Then **add** all those files:

 	git add .

+or if you just want to add a specific file to be committed use

+	git add <filename>

 Then **commit** with a message explaining progress